 now you are signed up let’s get stuck into setting up your new channel.

 Setting Up Your Twitch Account

 Just before we set up the basics for your new twitch account you should install a broadcasting software, I personally use Streamlabs but OBS and XSplit are both good options too.

 - While the OBS installs, log in to your Twitch account.

 - Click the small logo in the top right corner that looks like a profile picture and select ‘Creator Dashboard‘.

 3. In the ‘Live‘ tab of the dashboard, you are going to want to build this like a profile page for your channel.
 Add a title, category, and a go-live notification.

-4. The 'Extensions' tab you can worry about later but this tab allows you to personalise your channel with different notification noises, animations, monetisation options and loads more!
+4. The ‘Extensions‘ tab you can worry about later but this tab allows you to personalize your channel with different notification noises, animations, monetization options, and loads more!